laxmi2230/YELP-APP-Review-Classification/README.md

 # YELP-APP-Review-Classification
-Basic ML model to know the ratings and reviews by people.(explained aproblem statement mentioned inside repo)..
+Basic ML model to know the ratings and reviews by people.(explained problem statement mentioned inside repo)..